-ONCE FALLEN RECOMMENDED READING AND WATCHING LIST
+ONCE FALLEN RECOMMENDED BOOKS AND MOVIES LIST

 The purpose of this page is to provide recommended media for further research on sex offense issues.
 The media listed here have all been viewed personally by Once Fallen.
 A brief description and links to sites that sell the media will also be provided (List order does not imply one media is recommended over another)

 “YOUR LIFE ON THE LIST: EDITION 2”, A REGISTRY SURVIVAL GUIDE (December 2021)

 Description: “Your Life on ‘The List: Edition 2’” is a survival guide for individuals facing inclusion on the public “sex offender” registry.
 This guide provides an overview of common laws Registered Persons may face after conviction/ release from incarceration.
 This guide also provides useful information on finding housing, employment, travel issues, legal rights, and other advice and resources specific to Registered Persons.
 This guide also contains a list of transitional housing programs and a comprehensive overview of the sex offense registry laws of all 50 state and US Territories; the legal overview covers the registry, residency/ presence restriction laws, community notification, relief from the registry, parental rights, and other laws applicable to Registered Persons (complete with legal statute numbers).
 Your Life on “The List” is an indispensable tool for newly registered or soon-to-be registered persons.
 This guide was created primarily for prisoners and those on probation/ parole/ supervised release who are not allowed internet access.
 However, those interested in the myriad of laws a Registered Person must endure will also find value in this book.

 Return to the Main Page to download the Free PDF version

 CLICK HERE to order Your Life on The List: Editon 2″ from Amazon’s Print on Demand ($14.95 plus shipping)